-The monastic settlements, which were by now integrated into virtually every part of Ireland, and had built up a store of valuable and precious religious objects, were an obvious target for raiders and the pagan Vikings ransacked and destroyed many of them and had no compunction about killing anyone who got in their way.
+The monastic settlements, which were by now integrated into virtually every part of Ireland and had built up a store of valuable and precious religious objects, were an obvious target for raiders and the Vikings ransacked and destroyed many of them.
+They had no compunction about killing anyone who got in their way.

-During this time round towers, a notable feature of the landscape in Ireland, increased greatly in number and are variously thought to have acted as look out towers for raiding parties, safe places for valuables and as places of shelter.
+During this time round towers, a notable feature of the landscape in Ireland, increased greatly in number and are variously thought to have acted as look out towers watching for Viking raiding parties, safe places to hide valuables and as places of shelter for people.

 Assimilation and Integration

-For many years it was believed that the Vikings were unapologetic plunderers, who gave nothing to Ireland and took much.
-This view is not entirely supported by historians and the true picture is probably more complex.
+For many years it was believed that the Vikings were unapologetic plunderers, who gave little or nothing to Ireland and took much.
+This view is not entirely supported by historians and the true picture is more complex.

-Intermarriage with the Irish soon followed, often a stategic measure which gave those related to important Irish familes a distinct trading advantage.
+Intermarriage with the Irish soon followed, often a strategic measure which gave those related to important Irish families a distinct trading advantage.

 The Viking Legacy

 As seafarers and noted merchants and traders the Vikings had much to teach the Irish.
 It was in this period that coinage was first introduced to Ireland – the Irish word for penny, ‘pingin’, is a Viking word – and that a distinct class of merchant traders emerged.